RichardAth/Projects/BigIntCalculator/readme.txt

    Factorisation for 60 or more digits uses YAFU.
 These are 'worst case' figures.
 Random nubers of these sizes would be factorised much faster.
+   The conclusion is that increasing the number size by 16 bits (approx 5 decimal digits) increates the factorisation time bay a factor of about 3.
+   Also, for larger numbers with no small factors, using "YAFU PLAN NOECM" saves a significant amount of time.

  Added 5/6/2021